MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ### Transform the operation into a phase oracle

-The operation `markingDivisor` is what's known as a *marking oracle*, since it marks the valid items with an entangled auxiliary qubit (`target`).
+The operation `MarkDivisor` is what's known as a *marking oracle*, since it marks the valid items with an entangled auxiliary qubit (`target`).
 However, Grover's algorithm needs a *phase oracle*, that is, an oracle that applies a conditional phase shift of $-1$ for the solution items.
 But don't panic, the operation above wasn't written in vain.
 It's very easy to switch from one oracle type to the other in Q#.

 We can apply any marking oracle as a phase oracle with the following operation: